Reading time: 6 minutes

 In such a culture, a person’s clothes represented their identity, so when two people entered covenant, they typically swapped their outer garments as a very significant, symbolic gesture.
 Exchanging outer garments in covenant symbolized giving all of oneself, or one’s identity.
 This meant each person shared the other’s identity and no longer lived only for themselves.
 We see this symbolism in the new covenant, as well, but there it is a reality not just a symbol.

 In a very real and literal way, God took on our identity by becoming human.
 The Gospel of John opens with the following: “In the beginning was the Word, and the Word was with God, and the Word was God….
 The Word became flesh and made his dwelling among us” (John 1:1, 14).
 The “Word” was Jesus, the Son of God, a member of the divine Trinity.
-Elsewhere we read “he made himself nothing,” meaning he laid aside his original nature and position to become fully human (Phil.
+Elsewhere we read “he made himself nothing,” meaning he laid aside his divine nature and position to become fully human (Phil.
 2:7).
 In covenant terms, the Son of God put on our human identity, form and appearance.
 He was born into the world as a human, so he became one of us and looked like us.

 Why would he do this?
 Specifically, Jesus came into our world as a perfect, sinless human to make covenant with God as a human.
 He then took our sins upon himself and died in our place so we might be reconciled to God in that covenant relationship.
 “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Cor.
 5:21).
 No sinful human could ever uphold the terms of a covenant with God, so a sinless human was needed to mediate or ratify the covenant in behalf of sinful humanity.